paazmaya/chatanyara.js/README.md

 > Navigation and Resource Timing results

-Name of this JavaScript helper has been inspired by the late Karate master from Okinawa, Japan.
-His name has been dedicated to few Karate and Ryukyu Kobujutsu kata, such as `Chatanyara Kushanku` and `Chatanyara no sai`.
+Name of this JavaScript helper utility has been inspired by the late Karate master from Okinawa, Japan.
+His name has also been dedicated to a few Karate and Ryukyu Kobujutsu kata, such as `Chatanyara Kushanku` and `Chatanyara no sai`.

 [![wercker status](https://app.wercker.com/status/3f2efd13e486de3e5f2943f360dd78ec/s "wercker status")](https://app.wercker.com/project/bykey/3f2efd13e486de3e5f2943f360dd78ec)